havet/Dicelist/Swedish/Old/ReadMe.txt

 Electronic Frontier Foundation (EFF) in the year 2016.
 They have tried to avoid the inclusion of rare words, words that are hard to spell and vulgar words.
-Further more, they have made a shorter list of short and easy words for 4 dice, as a complement to the word list for 5 dice.
+Further more, they have made a shorter list of short and easy words for 4 dices, as a complement to the word list for 5 dices.
 The short list requires at least 8 words in a password, opposed to only 6 words if you use the longer list.